-In the fully secure NFC with Bluetooth mode, after the intent notification returns a device ID, the application ensures that the device is present.
+After the intent notification returns a device ID, the application ensures that the device is present.
 This action is performed in one of the following ways:

 - Passively as NAPI continuously sends notifications about present Nymi Bands. - Actively by requesting a presence operation with the desired device ID, and then waiting for a response.